robak86/hardwired/README.md

 **All definitions should be defined in separate modules (`ts` files) making the implementation completely decoupled from `hardwired`.
-Container and definitions should be treated like an extra layer above implementation, which is responsible for wiring components together - creating instances, injecting dependencies and managing lifetime.**
+Container and definitions should be treated like an extra layer above implementation, which is responsible for wiring components together by creating instances, injecting dependencies and managing lifetime.**

 2. Create a container